sarahmonster/localForage/README.md

 channel to ask questions about localForage.

-The best person to ask about localForage is [**tofumatt**][tofumatt], who is usually online from 10am-8pm GMT.
+The best person to ask about localForage is [**tofumatt**][tofumatt], who is usually online from 10am-8pm London time (GMT/BST).

 [tofumatt]: http://tofumatt.com/